metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

+- `acpi` (Attributes) Information that can be set in the ACPI table (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--firmware--acpi))
 - `bootloader` (Attributes) Settings to control the bootloader that is used. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--firmware--bootloader))
 - `kernel_boot` (Attributes) Settings to set the kernel for booting. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--firmware--kernel_boot))
 - `serial` (String) The system-serial-number in SMBIOS
-- `uuid` (String) UUID reported by the vmi bios.
-Defaults to a random generated uid.
+- `uuid` (String) UUID reported by the vmi bios.Defaults to a random generated uid.

+<a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--firmware--acpi"></a>
+### Nested Schema for `spec.template.spec.virtual_machine_template.spec.template.spec.domain.firmware.acpi`

+Optional:

+- `slic_name_ref` (String) SlicNameRef should match the volume name of a secret object.
+The data in the secret shouldbe a binary blob that follows the ACPI SLIC standard, see:https://learn.microsoft.com/en-us/previous-versions/windows/hardware/design/dn653305(v=vs.85)

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--firmware--bootloader"></a>
 ### Nested Schema for `spec.template.spec.virtual_machine_template.spec.template.spec.domain.firmware.bootloader`